There are about ten (X)HTML doctypes. Differences are subtle (and sometimes nonexistent). It is recommended that you use the HTML5 doctype:

 src attribute; while you're at it, consider trying the HTML5

-The font tag should not be used any more.
-CSS is preferred to control typography appearance on the elements, targeted by tag or ID/Class attributes..
+These tags should not be used any more.
+CSS is preferred to control typography appearance on the elements, targeted by element, or

 b, i, u